Chain Lightning (1950 film): Plot

-The record-breaking flight is a big success.
+The record-breaking flight is a huge success.
 Brennan earns $30,000, enough to propose marriage to Jo Holloway, his former wartime flame who is now Willis's secretary.
 Despite his earlier reservations about the need for safety systems and with Troxell's death in mind, Brennan secretly flies the second JA-4 for the government demonstration.
 He ejects in the escape pod, proving that Troxell's design is safe for pilots.
 On safely landing, he falls into Jo's arms.